 Ensure Its Availability

 Your kid is more likely to request water if it is the only drink within sight.
 When having meals with them, always ensure there is a glass of water within their reach.
-You can also carry a water bottle when outdoors.
+You can also carry a water bottle when outdoors and keep a car water bottle handy when commuting with the kids.
 Besides, since you won’t be around all the time, you can install a water cooler in your home.
 This makes it easy for kids to access water without your help.
 Remember to keep the nozzle at a lower height for easier access by kids.

 Make It Taste Better